yeee32/APPS/README.md

 # APPS
-repozitář na připravu do APPS
+repository for preparation and school work in APPS